WenbinFei/revamp/README.md

 ### Batch rename file and folder
 it supoorts to rename files with a certain extension in a folder

+Check the code manual to see more functions.

 ## PDF
 ### PDF compress
 *If you do not worry about safety, you can do the PDF compression on the website [PDF Compressor](https://pdfcompressor.com/)*